Sunless Sea: Gameplay

 The player takes on the role of an Unterzee steamship captain, whose background and ambitions are customisable.
 The player can win by achieving their chosen ambition, such as becoming Fallen London's most celebrated explorer or amassing enough wealth to retire.
 Resources to achieve these ends are acquired by discovering new locations, trading goods across the Unterzee, battling ships and "zee monsters", and completing "storylet" quests.
 There are several roguelike gameplay elements, such as partially randomised maps and permanent character death, but subsequent characters can inherit some of their predecessor's possessions, and a player may create a will to ensure lodging and wealth for their successors.

-The actual gameplay consists of two modes- the player controlling the movement of the ship on the map with combat taking place in the same mode, and a story mode where the player is presented with several choices (sometimes accompanied by a skill challenge) in a card-like format.
+The actual gameplay consists of two modes: the player controlling the movement of the ship on the map with combat taking place in the same mode, and a story mode where the player is presented with several choices (sometimes accompanied by a skill challenge) in a card-like format.
 The ship movement is quite slow.
 This, accompanied by the music, creates an atmosphere of tension.

 The Unterzee has multiple islands, with each island having its own storylet quests.
 To progress in the quests, the player has to provide an item or complete a skill check.
-To acquire the items, the player usually is not able to acquire them at that island and must go to different islands or defeat sea beasts.
-The skill check takes one of the player's five skills (Hearts, Iron, Pages, Mirrors, and Veils) and based on the value of the skill gives the player a chance to pass the test.
-Passing the tests often will give the player items, while failing them will occasionally harm the player and will often prevent the player from trying again for a period of time.
+To acquire the items, the player usually must travel to different islands or defeat sea beasts.
+A skill check takes one of the player's five skills (Hearts, Iron, Pages, Mirrors, and Veils) and based on the value of the skill gives the player a chance to pass the test.
+Passing the tests often rewards the player with items, while failing them may harm the player and prevent them from trying again for a period of time.

 Several bits of writing and settings in the game are literary allusions – for instance, the very premise of a subterranean "Sunless Sea" is a reference to the poem Kubla Khan by Samuel Taylor Coleridge, which is further reflected by the existence of a Khanate and an "Abora Gate".